spencerwheeler2077/math4610/software_manual/softwareman_plot.md

 **Language:** Python

+**Description/Purpose:**

-**Description/Purpose:** This routine will create a graph of given expressions.
+This routine will create a graph of given expressions.

+**Input:**

-**Input:** Input at least one algebraic expression using x, as your variable.
-Multiple arguments can be given as arguments, just seperate them with columns as such,
+Input at least one algebraic expression using x as your variable, these expressions must be a string.
+Multiple arguments can be given as arguments, just separate them with columns as such,

     plot("x", "2*x")